Low-rank matrix and tensor approximations for compression of machine-learning interatomic potentials: Methodology

 We propose to compute the search direction $\xi$ using a Riemannian Broyden–Fletcher–Goldfarb–Shanno (RBFGS) method~\cite{qi2010riemannian}, adapted for matrix manifolds.
 A complete description of the algorithm is provided in the supplementary material.
 For more details regarding the Riemannian optimization on matrix manifolds, see Ref. \cite{absil2009optimization}.

 \paragraph{TF optimization.} The tensor case is similar to MF, except that we minimize the loss function $L(\Xi,G^{(1)},G^{(2)},G^{(3)},G^{(4)})$ with respect to all TT‐cores $G^{(k)}, k=1,\ldots,4$ and linear parameters $\Xi$ using the BFGS algorithm.
-Gradients of the loss function with respect to each core are the following:
+Gradients of the loss function with respect to each core are given in the supplementary material.
+We also note that for consistency with matrix factorization (MF) and to improve clarity in the tables and figures, we use the notation TF (tensor factorization) instead of TT.

 We denote MTP in which the tensor of radial parameters is represented in TT-format by the TF MTP.
 The Riemannian version of TF is also possible, but we found that it was more computationally demanding than R-MF, while not giving addition boosts in terms of quality of the optimal solution.
 Therefore, we fully omit this case in our work.